sofmeright/PVE_Ceph-Disaster_Recovery/README.md

 One last time: **Make sure the variable that defines the location of the "_scanner.sh" is set properly in the "_runtime.sh".
 Maybe I should make that an argument that you pass into the runtime..
 Idk.
 But for now thats how you use this!
 Unless you edit it.
 I expect as a Ceph user you would know you need to chmod +x both files if they dont execute.**

-I have felt that my monitor store had corruption is why I could not proceed from here...
 I found an additional guide.
-Will be adapting soon to see if this is what is missed currently. https://docs.redhat.com/en/documentation/red_hat_ceph_storage/8/html/troubleshooting_guide/troubleshooting-ceph-monitors#recovering-the-ceph-monitor-store-when-using-bluestore_diag
+This update may be relevant to the restore process at some point just an FYI.
+In my case my issue stopping my OSDs from peering was that I was attempting to do dual stack ipv4 and ipv6 for the public and private subnet ip ranges and that was not supported.
+Just another FYI. https://docs.redhat.com/en/documentation/red_hat_ceph_storage/8/html/troubleshooting_guide/troubleshooting-ceph-monitors#recovering-the-ceph-monitor-store-when-using-bluestore_diag

 Credits: